apalbright/thelittledataset/content/about.md

 title: Who writes this?
 ---

-Hi, I'm **Alex Albright** and I enjoy asking questions and exploring answers with data. **The Little Dataset That Could** functions as an informal outlet for my curiosities and coding (mis)adventures.
+Hi, I'm **Alex Albright** and I enjoy asking questions and exploring answers with data.^[Or, in Florence Nightingale's words, *"whenever I am infuriated, I revenge myself with a new diagram"*.] **The Little Dataset That Could** functions as an informal outlet for my curiosities and coding (mis)adventures.

 While academic journals have low acceptance rates, it turns out a blog that you run yourself will publish 100% of your data visualizations and/or musings on everything from sleep schedules to Pixar films.